COVID-19 UPDATE (Please Read)

 Saturday: 10:00am - 5:00pm

-During this time there will be no bird visits and no in store shopping.
-Bird grooming will be available by appointment only here: https://www.exoticwings.ca/products/book-a-bird-grooming
+During this time there will be no in store shopping.
+Bird grooming will be available by appointment ONLY here: https://www.exoticwings.ca/products/book-a-bird-grooming

 We are still here to support you and your birds remotely.
 We are happy to speak on the phone about any questions or concerns you may have at this time.
 Please note, we may not be able to answer the phone 24/7.
 If you cannot reach us over the phone please send us an email or use the contact form on our website.

 We will all get through this together.
 We would like to thank our customers for supporting us through these uncertain times, you all have been amazing with your support and patience.